- 65% of the operating budgets in most warehouses are made up of labor costs

 - Monitoring the location and movement of items in the warehouse allows human pickers to be automatically dispatched without the need to figure out where it is located.

-- Robo-stows are used in different fulfillment centers to lift pallets of inventory to required levels or place them on drive units which deliver them to specific destinations.
+- Robo-stows are used in different fulfillment centers to lift pallets of inventory to required levels or place them on drive units that deliver them to specific destinations.

 - Drive units transport packages around Amazon warehouse facilities